open-city/open-tracking-tools/README.md

 folder where the downloaded OSM files can be cached.
 You can edit this in the configuration [here](https://github.com/open-city/open-tracking-tools/blob/master/open-tracking-tools-otp/clearstreets-graph-builder.xml#L19)

-The "Run" button in the lower right hand corner of that dialog box should be clickable now so click it.
+13. The "Run" button in the lower right hand corner of the Run Configuration dialog box should be clickable now so click it.
 The graph builder will start downloading all of the OSM data that it needs (which will take a while).